-I started the new role in August.
+After a couple of “practice” projects, I officially started the new role in August.
 I don’t like that my move made things harder for my teammates in support, but I love what I’m doing now.
 I love that I get to think about abstract problems again.
 It’s the perfect fit!

 So far, my work has been pretty tactical: make this set of pages more consistent or add this small feature without disrupting the product too much.
 In fact, I won’t be the one actually prioritizing development – that’s still Ted – instead, I’m focused each day on clarifying one or two specific things and communicating them with Ted or one of our other developers to implement.

 Last week, I started “Continuous Discovery” – talking with customers on a regular basis.
 I’m sure it’s the right thing to do, thanks to workshops I attended with Teresa Torres and Ash Maurya, but it’s still new and scary.
 I love it.

 This week, I spec’d a feature that I wanted in support for quite some time.
 I think it’s going to prove very valuable to our customers, and it was my idea.
 That’s incredibly exciting to me.